-Once letters arrived in The Hague, the task of delivering them began.
+Once arrived in The Hague, the task of delivering the letters began.
 This could be a time-consuming and downright frustrating job.
-A major obstacle to delivering letters before the invention of postage stamps was that recipients, not senders, were responsible for postal and delivery charges from the Dutch border.
+A major obstacle to delivering letters before the invention of postage stamps was that recipients - and not senders - were responsible for postal and delivery charges from the Dutch border.
 If the addressee were deceased, absent, or uninterested, no fees could be collected by the postmaster.
-The Brienne letters still bear witness to this simple fact: many have scribbled on them in Dutch niet hebben (refused) or niet hier (not here).
-The Briennes' postal employees were also hampered by the absence of house numbers, which meant that senders had to rely on street names and such helpful pointers as "Monsieur Lavendines, à l'enseigne du Vieux Dauphiné, vis à vis la grande Eglise."
-Many senders indicated only the city, expecting the post office to track down people like "Monsieur Brandon, marchant à La Haye," in a town that by 1700 numbered around thirty thousand inhabitants.
-No wonder we find letters in the collection with the cynical note niet kennen (unknown).
-Additionally, a number of letters were only accidentally in The Hague.
-Addressed to "La Haye en Tourraine" or "La Haye en Flandre," these letters were mistakenly bundled with those for "La Haye en Hollande" by the French postal services.
-And more still did not have The Hague as a final destination.
-Rather, they were intended for London, Copenhagen, Berlin, Frankfurt, Warsaw, Hamburg, Stockholm, and other European cities and towns.25
+The Brienne letters still bear witness to this simple fact: many have scribbled on them in Dutch niet hebben ("refused") or niet hier ("not here").
+The Briennes' postal employees were also hampered by the absence of house numbers, which meant that senders had to rely on street names and such helpful pointers as "Monsieur Lavendines, à l'enseigne du Vieux Dauphiné, vis à vis la grande Église."
+Many senders only indicated the city, expecting the post office to track down people like "Monsieur Brandon, marchant à La Haye," in a town that by 1700 numbered around 30000 inhabitants.
+No wonder we find letters in the collection with the cynical note niet kennen ("unknown").